GooTechnologies/learn/tutorials/engine-intro/index.md

 <iframe src="//jsfiddle.net/5mLc3sn5/embedded/result,js,html,css"></iframe>

 <div class="alert alert-info" role="alert">You should see a yellow sun orbited by a world looking like earth which in turn is orbited by a little moon.
-If you don't see this, check if you have a WebGL compatible browser: [get.webgl.org](http://get.webgl.org)</div>
+If you don't see this, check if you have a WebGL compatible browser: <a href="http://get.webgl.org">http://get.webgl.org</a></div>

 To the left you should see the code for the demo in an online code editor.